Night photography can be exceptionally frustrating. Especially when you don’t know what you’re doing.

 Step 1 – Why Night Photography?
 Times & Uses

 Night photography takes place any time between dusk and dawn.
-During this time the range of colours can vary greatly.
+During this time the range of colours can vary.

-When there’s just an inkling of light in the sky, take a long exposure.
-You can end up with a relatively blue evening sky when, in reality, it’s much darker outside.
+When there’s an inkling of light in the sky, take a long exposure.
+You can end up with a blue evening sky when, in reality, it’s much darker outside.

 Night photography is a great equaliser.
 When it’s dark enough outside, you’re effectively working with a blank canvas.
 Factors such as weather and people aren’t so much of a problem.

 A factor that may once have affected the colour in your photo may now affect the contrast.
-Night photography draws on some of the same principles of black and white photography for good results.
+Night photography draws on some of the same principles of black and white photography.

 Nighttime can produce unusual results and views that people aren’t used to seeing.
 This is especially true when it comes to the sky.
 With a long exposure, you’ll start to see stars you didn’t realise were there.